Hardcode84/1/docs/ideas/memory_discoverability.md

 Schema: same `chunk_edges` table from `graph_memory.md`.
 Single edge type for now. ~50 lines of code, no changes to merge logic itself.

-## 5. Anchor faithfulness to the original leaf
+## 5. Anchor faithfulness to original leaves — DONE

-Currently `faithfulness()` checks `sim(merged, source_a)` and `sim(merged, source_b)` where `source_a` is the result of the previous merge.
-Each step is faithful to its parent but the chain drifts.

-Fix: preserve the original input text and add a check against it at each merge round.
-If `sim(merged_round_N, original_input) < threshold`, the loop stops.

-This naturally caps merge depth without an arbitrary `max_rounds` or char limit.
-The deeper the chain, the harder it is to stay faithful to the original, so the loop self-terminates.
-Cost: one extra embedding call per merge round (3 texts), cheap compared to the LLM merge call.
+`leaf_faithfulness()` checks `sim(merged, leaf_i)` for ALL original leaf texts in the merge tree (both the incoming chain and the existing chunk's lineage).
+An `incoming_leaves` accumulator grows across merge rounds, avoiding re-traversal.
+This naturally caps depth — the more leaves, the harder to stay faithful to every one.

+Edge inheritance: when chunks merge, `inherit_edges()` repoints their `related_to` edges onto the merged chunk with cosine re-scoring.
+Each cascade round inherits from the previous, so edges propagate transitively.

 ## 6. Two-tier merge: dedup vs summary